alexirpan/alexirpan.github.io/_posts/2016-12-17-dl-philosophy.markdown

 deadlines are brick walls that force you to aim for completion instead of perfection.

+Also, there are a ton of people in the field.
+No, like, a ton.
+Do you know how big NIPS was this year?
+It was about 5800 people.
+For a research conference.
-Also, there are a ton of people in the field, Cultural norm is to publish on arXiv, submit to conferences over journals, publish your conference submission on arXiv as soon as you're allowed to, publish often, and release source code if you have the time to clean it up.
+Cultural norm is to publish on arXiv, submit to conferences over journals, publish your conference submission on arXiv as soon as you're allowed to, and publish often, with source code if you have the time to clean it up.
-This is great for sharing ideas, but it pushes researchers to put their work out early.
-That doesn't lead to well-written papers that flip your research worldview.
-It leads to papers that are obvious to your world view.
-Of course, researchers understand that the paper hides all the work that went into it, because they've been busy trying to get their own papers to work.
+This is great for sharing ideas, but it pushes researchers to put their work out early, because of how easy it is to get scooped.
+When that many people are working on similar problems, solutions tend to arise at the same time.

+This isn't the best environment for well-written papers that flip your research worldview.
+It leads to papers that feel very incremental and obvious, after the fact.

 So yes, it is all very open, and the ideas are often very simple.
-But getting things to work at all (and work well) is a big enough achievement to overshadow the simplicity of the explanation.
-(Besides, simple explanations should be rewarded.
-The best papers are ones where you wonder why you didn't think of it first.)
+But getting things to work at all (and work well) is a big enough achievement to justify publication.

 ## Why is Deep Learning Progressing So Fast?